janekfleper/typst-fancy-units/src/unit.typ

 // - child (dictionary): The child to update
 // -> child (dictionary)
 #let invert-exponent(child) = {
-  apply-exponent(child, (text: "−1", layers: ()))
+  apply-exponent(child, (body: "−1", layers: ()))
 }

-// Find an exponent in a child with text
+// Find an exponent in a child with a string body
 //
 // - child (dictionary)
-//   - text (str)
+//   - body (str)
 //   - layers (array)
 //   - exponent (dictionary): (Optional) exponent
 // - units (array): Units accumulated up to the `child`
 // -> units (array): Updated array of units
 //
 // Any text directly after an exponent is simply ignored.
 There should
-// always be a space after an exponent which allows the text to be split
+// always be a space after an exponent which allows the body to be split
 // in this function.
 // Passing all the `units` to the function is required because an exponent
 // is always applied to the (current) last unit.
 It is possible that no